 So, they have lots of growth.
 So the one scenario you’re dealing with a lot of ongoing growth, how do you provide the infrastructure for that?

 The other scenario is – it’s just we’re reasonably static.
 We’ve got a little bit of growth but this is not running any pressure for growth or anything like that.

 The third scenario – and this is happening in the middle of the US.
 It’s happening in the outlying areas of Canada, the Midlands, and smaller towns in the UK and Germany, East Germany particularly.

-But Germany and Holland are, and starting to hit here in NZ – it has to do with demographic change and aging population – but you get the situation where you get massive population decline.
+But Germany and Holland are, and starting to hit here in NZ – it has to do with demographic change and an aging population – but you get the situation where you get massive population decline.
 The rural areas in Asia and Africa and South America where people are leaving that area.

 And so you still have the infrastructure there that needs to be managed but you’ve got declining population, declining youth.
 You’re going to have declining money, ultimately.

 Growth will bring challenges but managing a reducing population where you still got agricultural mineral production or whatever there or power production, you’re still going to maintain infrastructure but there might be lesser or willingness to pay for it.
 So those sorts of scenarios.

 The other thing that drops into that is can be adaptation and climate change.
 Though you can deal with that under sustainability, just depending on where you put it.
 Obviously, technological change and climate change also are going to change future demand.